-Root Causes to be Addressed Many of our students struggle with coping skills.
-This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs School and District Effectiveness Title I, Part A - Parent and Family Engagement Program Title IV, Part A - Student Support and Academic Enrichment
+Root Causes to be Addressed Many of our stakeholders struggle with feeling connected to our school community.
+Additionally there is a lack of resiliency.
+Motivation has waned.
+This is a root cause and not a Yes contributing cause or symptom This is something we can affect Yes Impacted Programs School and District Effectiveness Title I, Part A - Parent and Family Engagement Program